 There’s a whole lot of PPM software out there – but not all software is equal.
-Plenty of them will improve your productivity to a certain degree, but ideally, your software should do the heavy lifting for you.
-We’ve made a little guide to help you learn everything there is to know about PPM software and how to find the best PPM software out there.
+Ideally, your software should do the heavy lifting for you, not just make some efficiency improvements.
+We’ve made this guide so you you know what to look for in PPM software, and how to choose the best option.

-A project portfolio management (PPM) software is a tool that is specifically designed to help centralise the management and maintenance of a portfolio onto a single platform, or your ‘single source of truth’.
-Their main purpose is to minimise overhead costs, manual effort, and excessive documentation through an intuitive software that simplifies, optimises and integrates all the activities within your portfolio within one platform.
+A project portfolio management (PPM) software is a tool designed that manages and maintains a portfolio on a single platform.
+We like to refer to that central space as your ‘single source of truth’.
+Their main purpose is to minimise overhead costs, manual effort, and excessive documentation through an intuitive software.
+At the same time, that software should simplify, optimise, and integrate all the activities within your portfolio within one platform.
 They are the key software and tools used to support the project management office (PMO) and all their activities.

 What are the benefits of a PPM software?

-Project portfolio management software can be the guiding light and source of clarity as organisations tackle the wild jungle of projects within their portfolio.
+Project portfolio management software can be a source of clarity as organisations tackle the projects within their portfolio.
 Some of the key ways PPM software do this is by:

-One of the biggest challenges faced by PMOs and EPMOs is the lack of centralization that prevents them from gathering and accessing all the relevant data they need to make effective strategic decisions and change.
-The PMO is meant to be the ‘single source of truth’ for an organisation, but how do they do that if their information isn’t centralized?
+One of the biggest challenges faced by PMOs and EPMOs is a lack of centralisation.
+This prevents them from accessing the data they need to make effective strategic decisions.
+The PMO is meant to be the ‘single source of truth’ for an organisation.
+This becomes a challenge, however, when their information isn’t centralised.

 Teams often use their own individual platforms, apps and platforms, apps and processes to accomplish their day to day tasks.
-Not all software are able to integrate all these wide range of external activities and applications, thus leading to critical data gaps.
-An effective PPM software is able to handle resource management, risk management, cost management activities and much more within the platform itself.
+Not all software are able to integrate all these wide range of external activities and applications.
+This lack of capability can lead to critical data gaps.
+An effective PPM software is able to handle resource management, risk management, cost management activities within the platform itself.

-Being able to integrate all these different activities and centralize them into a single platform is a key benefit of PPM software.
+Being able to integrate all these different activities into a single platform is a key benefit of PPM software.

 Simplifying use through easy-to-use interfaces

-PPM software are built to be user-friendly so all employees within an organisation are able to use it effectively and are not inclined to use other applications that would detract from the centralized needs of the PMO.
-Though they may require a bit of training to bring out its full capabilities, PPM software are made to be clear, practical and intuitive so as to achieve its key goal of simplifying, optimizing and integrating activities within your organisations portfolio.
+PPM software are built to be user-friendly so all employees within an organisation are able to use it effectively.
+The second your employees use other application, the PMO’s information is no longer centralised.
+Thus, your PPM software should be clear, practical, and intuitive.
+Only then will it achieve it’s key goal of simplifying, optimising, and integrating activities within your organisations portfolio.
 If it isn’t making your processes more efficient and effective, it’s not a PPM software!

 Streamlining processes